jundalisay/superblist/content/en/faq.md

 {{< l a="Superphysics" >}}
 Yes.
 This is now known as 'scientism' propagated by materialists.

-For example, medicine is highly regulated by governments.
-Material experiments, on the other hand, are expensive.
-We aim to surmount both impediments through our economic system.
+For example, alternative medicines that don't pass clinical trials are not medicine, but are just supplements even if they cure some people but not all.

-This is why, until 2030, most of our work is on Social Superphysics as economics and policies.
+This is why, until 2030, most of our work is on Social Superphysics.
 The work on Bio and Material Superphysics will mostly be theoretical for now, though we've done [rudimentary experiments on levitation](/material/levitation) and preventing cancers from getting worse via alternative medicine.
 {{< /l >}}